 Mowing is critical during the summer months, but did you know that the height you mow your lawn matters?
-Set your mower to chop your grass at no more than three inches in height to allow your lawn to develop a more in-depth root system.
+Set your mower to chop your grass at no less than two inches in height to allow your lawn to develop a more in-depth root system.

 Weed control extends from the spring into the summer months.
 You can use many liquid lawn care products to take care of excess weeds, especially if you were not as proactive about preventing crabgrass growth during the spring.

 Fall Lawn Care